lowlighter/metrics/ARCHITECTURE.md

 ![Metrics marker](/.github/readme/imgs/about_metrics_marker.png)

-Additional bonus of using pupeeter is that it can take screenshots, making it easy to convert SVGs to PNG output.
+Additional bonus of using puppeteer is that it can take screenshots, making it easy to convert SVGs to PNG output.

 ### 💬 Gathering external data from GitHub APIs and Third-Party services